Chorlton and the Wheelies

-Chorlton and the Wheelies is an animated children's television series that ran from 26 September 1976 until 17 December 1979 on the British television channel ITV.
+Chorlton and the Wheelies is a British animated children's television series that ran from 27 September 1976 until 17 December 1979 on the British television channel ITV.
 40 episodes were produced.
 The show followed the adventures of Chorlton, an anthropomorphic "happiness dragon", in "Wheelie World" (where people moved on wheels instead of legs).

 Chorlton and the Wheelies was created by Cosgrove Hall Productions for Thames Television and broadcast on the ITV network.

 The eponymous lead character gets his name from the suburb of Manchester in which the Cosgrove Hall studio was based: the legend "Made in Chorlton-cum-Hardy" is found written on the inside of the egg from which he hatches in the very first episode of the series.

 Synopsis

 The series takes place in "Wheelie World", which is inhabited principally by the "wheelies", a race of anthropomorphic creatures who locomote by means of wheels.
 They have three wheels each: two large ones at the front (resembling feet), and a smaller centred one at the back (resembling a tail).
 The wheels are replaceable, and suitable wheels grow on vegetation found in Wheelie World.

 The wheelies are in conflict with Fenella the Kettle Witch, an evil witch who speaks in a very strong Welsh accent and lives in Wheelie World but separately from the wheelies, in Spout Hall, an oversized kettle.
 Fenella hates happiness, and uses her powers primarily to make the wheelies unhappy.
-She has magical capabilities, including a form of teleportation which is her main mode of transport, and enchanted assistants including a magic book called 'Claptrap Von Spilldebeans' (who helps concoct her spells) and O'Reilly the Telescope, which gives her advice her on magic.
+She has magical capabilities, including a form of teleportation which is her main mode of transport, and enchanted assistants including a magic book called 'Claptrap Von Spilldebeans' (who helps concoct her spells) and O'Reilly the Telescope, which gives her advice on magic.
 Minions include spikers (sinister looking objects like conker shells with baleful eyes, which roll everywhere) and toadies (pointed toadstools with similar eyes, which travel by bobbing through the ground as though it were water and who speak with a Chinese accent).

 The wheelies have adopted into their society a "happiness dragon", Chorlton, who appears in Wheelie World at the very beginning of the series, hatching out of an egg.
 Chorlton is perpetually good-natured and perpetually clueless.
 For example, he fails to perceive Fenella as a villain, and affectionately refers to her as a "little old lady".
 Nevertheless, his presence negates the unhappiness magic, so the wheelies treat him as a hero.
 Being "Made in Chorlton-cum-Hardy" (Greater Manchester) he has a strong Lancashire accent.